Last updated on October 9th, 2023

 Also Read: Multigrain Atta for Diabetes

-It is one of the major herbs that is used in every Indian household to treat conditions like cold, cough, bad breath, congestion, fever, and pain.
+It is one of the major herbs used in every Indian household to treat conditions like cold, cough, bad breath, congestion, fever, and pain.
 It is a traditional medicine that also helps to improve skin health.

 This is used in many oral hygiene products like mouthwash and toothpaste to remove problems of bad breath, plaque, toothache, gum infection, and tooth decay.